AdlerFarHorizons/NITELite-pipeline/aws/notes.md

 - "Last week in AWS" Cory Quinn (sp?)
 - Concepts are transferrable, details aren't.
 - Emphasize that I took a local analysis and put it into the cloud, which makes it very transferrable.

+Good training:
+AWS practitioner training
+- Focuses on use cases for different services
+- Not on how to do it, but what the use case (esp. cost) Solutions architect associate course
+- Comes with a certificate
+- Lasts two years, and is good because it requires you to stay on top of the very-fast-changing information.
+- Have to go through a training provider (AWS does not have an in-house training)